How to return a table in PostgreSQL function

 $$ LANGUAGE plpgsql;

-In the above picture, the name of the function is multiplication and accepts the two-parameter number1 and number2 of type integer, and the return type of the function is an integer which is specified using RETURNS integer.
+In the above picture, the name of the function is multiplication and accepts two parameters, number1 and number2, of type integer.
+The return type of the function is also an integer, which is specified using the RETURNS keyword.

 Now call the function with two values 5 and 10 using the following command.